-Office in rear of First National Bank. office phone No. 60, residence phone No. Calls answered day and night.
-PORTALES, NEW MEXICO Col. Bill Gore Pedigreed Live Stock and General Farm Sales.
-Wire or 'phone me rt my expense.
-Elida, New Mexico.
-AUCTIONEER U. S. land office, Roswell, New Mexico, December 3, 1919.
-NOTIGE FOR PUBLICATION Notice is hereby given that Fred O. Henry, of Emzy, N. M. on March 12, 1919 made additional homestead application 045101 for lot 2 Sec.
-9 township 6S. range 38 E., N. M. meridian, under the Act of April 28, 1904, which application was allowed by this office March The purpose of this notice is to allow all persons claiming said land adversely, or desiring to show it to be mineral in character, an opportunity to file objection to the opplication with the registor or receiver of this office, and to establish their interest theirin, or the mineral character thereof.
+Office in rear of First National Bank office phone No. 60, residence phone No. Calls answered day and night.
+PORTALES, NEW MEXICO Col. Bill Gore AUCTIONEER Pedigreed Live Stock and General Farm Wire or 'phone me rt my ex-Elida, New Mexico.
+U. S. land office, Roswell, New Mexico, December 3, 1919.
+Notice is hereby given that Fred O. Henry, of Emzy, N. M. on March 12, 1919 made additional homestead application 045101 for lot 2 Sec.
+9 township 6S. range 38 E., N. M. meridian, under the Act of April 28, 1904, which application was allowed by this office March The purpose of this notice is to allow all persons claiming said land adversely, or desiring to show it to be mineral in character, an opportunity to file objec-tion to the opplication with the registor or receiver of this office, and to establish their interest theirin, or the mineral character-thereof.
 EMMETT PATTON, Register.

 Red Cross Notice Soldlers, ex-soldiern and relatives of soldiers desiring information or assistance in any form should apply to the home service secretary of the Red Cross at the Sanders' building, next door to the Portales Drug store.
 Office hours I p. m. to 4 p. m.
 Monday.
 Tuesday, Thursday and Saturday, FOR SALE or RENT-One four room house in Woods addition.
-Frank C. Miller, Clovis, N. M. Box 729. any kind of leather goods, saddles harness, boots, shoes, collars and Presents for ma and pa, etc. Sold at Owens' Shoe Shop.
+Frank C. Miller, Clovis, N. M. Box 729. any kind of leather goods, saddles harness, boots, shoes, collars and etc. Sold at Owens' Shoe Shop.
 It's worth the money, Baker's Foot Ease, at Owen's shoe shop. good land loans. - W. B. Oldham | Shoe Shop.

-First National Bank

-Portales, New Mexico

-Capital and Surplus, \$100,000.00

-TE FEEL that between our Bank and its Depositors there exists a strong bond of confidence, co-operation and business friendship.
+positors there exists a strong bond of confidence, co-operation and business friendship.
 It is our policy to be helpful to you.
 We wish to make it pleasant for you to use this Bank by attending to your financial wants promptly, courteously and satisfactorily.
 Courtesy, next to character and honor, is one of the first demands our ownership and management make of every officer and employe.

-In the Probate Court of Roosevelt County, State of New Mexico.
-In the matter of the estate of Robert L. Finley, deceased.
+First National Bank Portales, New Mexico Capital and Surplus, \$100,000.00 TE FEEL that between our Bank and its De- No. 178 In the Probate Court of Roosevelt County, State of New Mexico.
+In the matter of the estate of Robert L. Fin- J, W. Yates.
+Plaintiff.
+Notice is hereby given as directed by the judge of the probate court, that Ada Finley was, on the 2d day of September.
+1919, at the regular term of the methods. ley, deceased. term of the probate court, appointed adminis-tratrix over the estate of Robert L. Finley, de-ceased.
+All persons having claims against said estate will file them within the time prescribed by law, else the same will be forever barred.
+Dated this the 2d day of September, A.D.
+19:8.